joeyshuttleworth/MarkovModels/README.md

 | d5            | wangbrute3gstep |

 ## Results
-All of the computational results mentioned in the paper are provided in the `/results` directory.
-In `/results`, each subdirectory includes an `info.txt` file which lists the command run to produce the output.
+All of the computational results mentioned in the paper are provided in the `paper_output` directory.
+In `paper_output`, each subdirectory includes an `info.txt` file which lists the command run to produce the output.